 One Child at a Time is an initiative grounded in a deep desire to help needy children.
 The founders have years of experience in child development, child rights and child welfare programs.
 We believe if there has to be any lasting changen India, every development activity must include a holistic focus on children.

 Bethany Knight of Connecticut is a writer and yoga teacher, who made her first trip to India in 1970, falling in love with the country and its people.
-She is a founding Board member, serving as president since 2014.
+She is a founding Board member, serving as its first president from July 2014 to October 2017.

 Judy Ivey of Florida is a social worker, mother and grandmother.
 She travels extensively and sponsors children through OCATUSA and other organizations in several nations.
 She is a founding Board member, serving as vice president since 2014.